Live From EuropeSaturday, July 4

 Acord încheiat între Israel, Liban şi SUA.
 Marco Rubio: „Un cadru pentru o pace și o securitate durabile" Israelul, Libanul şi Statele Unite au semnat vineri la Washington un acord-cadru, fără a dezvălui detaliile acestuia, dar cu obiectivul declarat de a deschide calea către o pace şi o securitate durabile, a anunţat secretarul de stat american Marco Rubio.

-adevarul · about 2 hours ago
+adevarul · 7 days ago

 Live From Europe